 - (c) the effect of events that cause part or all of the historical cost of the asset to be no longer recoverable (impairment); and - (d) accrual of interest to reflect any financing component of the asset. - 6.8 The historical cost of a liability is updated over time to depict, if applicable: - (a) fulfilment of part or all of the liability, for example, by making payments that extinguish part or all of the liability or by satisfying an obligation to deliver goods or services; - (b) the effect of events that increase the value of the obligation to transfer the economic resources needed to fulfil the liability to such an extent that the liability becomes onerous.
 A liability is onerous if the historical cost is no longer sufficient to depict the obligation to fulfil the liability; and - (c) accrual of interest to reflect any financing component of the liability. - 6.9 One way to apply a historical cost measurement basis to financial assets and financial liabilities is to measure them at amortised cost.
 The amortised cost of a financial asset or financial liability reflects estimates of future cash flows, discounted at a rate determined at initial recognition.
 For variable rate instruments, the discount rate is updated to reflect changes in the variable rate.
-The amortised cost of a financial asset or financial asset or financial asset or the amortised cost of a financial asset or financial liability is updated over time to depict subsequent changes, such as the accrual of interest, the impairment of a financial asset and receipts or payments.
+The amortised cost of a financial asset or financial liability is updated over time to depict subsequent changes, such as the accrual of interest, the impairment of a financial asset and receipts or payments.